 Here is the complete list of accommodation we have chosen in Turkey and what we thought about it:

-Izmir: In Izmir we had booked an airbnb before our arrival.
+Izmir: In Izmir we had booked an apartment before our arrival.
 The night was 188 TL (about 28€).
 It was a great studio!
 It was not very big, but on the other hand the terrace and its view of the city gave it a crazy charm!
-For the curious: this one

 Sirince: After Izmir we went to the small village of Sirince where we stayed at the Sirince Pension.
 We arrived without booking and were able to get a room for 200 TL per night (30€).
 This will have been our most “expensive” night because it did not include breakfast.
 Sirince is quite touristy and therefore a little more expensive.
 The pension itself was very good!